 Elizabeth’s council apparently believed the information in the letters, but Mary never defended herself in front of them.
 Since she considered herself to still be Queen of Scots, she couldn’t publicly acknowledge that an English court or council had any power over her.
 Nor did Elizabeth take the opportunity to find her cousin guilty of anything.
 Instead, she considered the evidence gathered by her council and decided that nothing had been proven.

 The public, though, had come to its own conclusions.
 It got access to the casket letters through an unauthorized leak in 1571.
 A detection of the actions of Mary Queen of Scots concerning the murther of her husband, and her conspiracy, adultery, and pretended marriage with the Earl Bothwell and a defence of the true Lords, maintainers of the King's Majesties action and authority offered titillating reading, but they served a bigger purpose.

 By that point, Mary had been in Elizabeth’s custody—locked up in a palace, but locked up all the same—for over a decade.
 But her allies still plotted to help her take over Elizabeth’s throne.
 The letters were published to undermine public opinion in someone that, without the help of sensational claims about her evil ambitions, might have been regarded as a pitiful monarch whose throne had been stolen and who had served years of unfair imprisonment.
 True or not, the casket letters still had the potential to hurt Mary.

 Ultimately, Mary was imprisoned for nearly 19 years before being found guilty of a plot to assassinate Elizabeth and assume her throne.
 She was beheaded in 1587.
 By then, her letters had disappeared.
-A casket thought to have held the letters is still in existence.
+A casket thought to have held the letters is still in existence, though.
 It’s kept at Lennoxlove, a Scottish castle, along with a death mask of the queen whose loose letters may have sealed her fate.